solana-labs/governance-docs/docs/DAO-Management/creating-DAOs/Convert-NFT.md

 ![your-NFTs.png](/img/NFT-Community-DAO/your-NFTs.png)

 Note: Before you can vote in the DAO you have to register your wallet with the DAO.
+Visit this step by step tutorial here https://www.youtube.com/watch?v=yIAwmuE74dI&t=73s